 It was standing room only as students and staff remembered the fallen at Hartpury College’s annual Remembrance Day Service today.

-The service was led by the chaplain, Phil Metcalf, which ended with Phil Webb from the Salvation Army playing ‘The Last Post’.
+The service was led by the chaplain, Phil Metcalf, which ended with Julian Brand from the Salvation Army playing ‘The Last Post’.

-Hartpury Principal, Russell Marchant, said: “It was fantastic to see so many of our students and staff paying their respects to the servicemen and women who have lost their lives serving their country.
-The two-minute silence was impeccably observed and all the students were a credit to the college.”
+Hartpury Principal, Russell Marchant, said: “It was wonderful to see so many of our students and staff paying their respects to the servicemen and women who have lost their lives serving their country.
+The two-minute silence was impeccably observed, all the students were a credit to the college and particular thanks to the Uniformed Public Service students who acted as stewards.”